MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Once you have finished entering the information, press [Backup].

-If successful, you will see this screen.
+If successful, you will see a screen like this.

 Try a restore